LIGHT

 Basic Auth

-As we know that the default security for Light is OAuth 2.0 and we have a provider light-oauth2 implemented as microservices.
-However, for some special use cases we do need to support other authentication mechanisms.
-One of them is basic authentication, which is constantly asked about by our customers who want to deploy the service to IoT devices .
-Unlike JWT verification, the basic authentication can be implemented as a generic middleware handler in light-4j instead of having different implementations for different frameworks as it has no dependencies to the framework.
+We know that the default security for Light is OAuth 2.0, and we have a provider, light-oauth2, to support it.
+However, we must support other authentication mechanisms for some exceptional use cases.
+One of them is basic authentication, which is constantly asked about by our customers who want to deploy the service to IoT devices.
+Or use it in the light-gateway to integrate legacy services into the light-4j ecosystem.

 Introduction

-This is an optional middleware handler that is only used when OAuth 2.0 cannot be used.
-This handler should replace the default JwtVerifyHandler in the service.yml configuration.
-It basically takes the Authorization header and decodes it into an username and password in order to compare with the usernam/password list.
-If the username or password is not matched, an error message will be returned.
+This optional middleware handler is only used when OAuth 2.0 JWT or SWT cannot be used.
+This handler should replace the default JwtVerifyHandler in the configuration of the handler.yml request/response chain.
+It takes the Authorization header and decodes it into a username and password to compare with the username/password list from the configuration.
+An error message will be returned if the username or password is not matched.
 Otherwise, it will pass the control to the next handler in the chain.

 Configuration

-Here is an example of the configuration basic.yml which has a flag to enable or disable it.
+Here is the default configuration basic-auth.yml, which has a flag to enable or disable it.
 It also contains a list of username/password pairs.
 Please note that the password can be encrypted with the encryptor utility.

 # Basic Authentication Security Configuration for light-4j